On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Products of operators with vanishing principal symbol

-where $\mathrm{L}_{X_{P}}$ is the Lie derivative along the Hamiltonian vector field $X_{P}$ of $\symb{P}$, lifted to a function on $\dotCoTanM \times \dotCoTanN$, so $X_{P}$ is tangential to $C$. \end{theorem} \begin{proof} Since the principal symbol is locally defined, our strategy is to make use of the partition of unity to boil down the statements in the level of manifolds and employ the scalar-version of this statement~\cite[Thm.
-5.3.1]{Duistermaat_ActaMath_1972} (see also the monographs~\cite[Thm.
-25.2.4]{Hoermander_Springer_2009} and~\cite[pp. 451-454]{Treves_Plenum_1980}).
-There are no essential differences in the proof between the scalar and the bundle versions, yet we spell out the main steps for completeness.
-Locally, $PA$ is identified with the matrix of operators $P^{i, \mu}_{j, \nu} A^{j, \nu}_{k, \rho}$ on Euclidean spaces $\R^{\nM}, \R^{\nN}$ where $i,j, k$ and $\mu, \nu, \rho$ are bundle and base manifold indices, respectively.
-It is always possible to choose a local coordinate $\xxiyeta$ around any $\xxiyetaNot \in \dotCoTanM \times \dotCoTanN$ such that the phase function (cf. Remark~\ref{rem: parametrisation_FIO_canonical_relation}) can be locally expressed as (see e.g.~\cite[Thm.
-21.2.16]{Hoermander_Springer_2007} and~\cite[Lem.
-25.2.5]{Hoermander_Springer_2009})
+\begin{proof} Since the principal symbol is locally defined, our strategy is to make use of the partition of unity to boil down the statements in the level of manifolds and employ the scalar-version of this statement~\cite[Thm.
+5.3.1]{Duistermaat_ActaMath_1972} (see also~\cite[Thm.
+25.2.4]{Hoermander_Springer_2009},~\cite[pp. 451-454]{Treves_Plenum_1980}).
+The differences in the proof between the scalar and the bundle versions are essentially bookkeeping, yet we provide the main steps for completeness.
+Locally, the transition functions of $\Maslov$ are constant so the Maslov factor can be ignored while computing the Lie derivative.
+Moreover, $\symb{A}$ is a matrix-valued density on $C'$ and thus the last term in~\eqref{eq: Lie_derivative_density_coordinate} does not contribute.
+It is always possible to choose a local coordinate $(x^{i}, \xi_{i}; y^{j}, \eta_{j})$ around $\xxiyeta \in \dotCoTanM \times \dotCoTanN$ such that $x^{i} \xi_{i} + y^{j} \eta_{j} - H$ is a non-degenerate phase function for $C$, where $H$ is a smooth positively homogeneous $\R$-valued function of degree $1$ on an open conic neighbourhood of $(\xi, \eta) \in \dot{T}^{*}_{x} M \times \dot{T}^{*}_{y} N$~\cite[Thm.
+21.2.16]{Hoermander_Springer_2007},~\cite[Lem.
+25.2.5]{Hoermander_Springer_2009}).
+Then